MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/vm-metrics.md

   ]
 ```

-The previous *telegraf.conf* results in telegraf agent collecting the below metrics:
+This *telegraf.conf* configuration enables the telegraf agent to collect the below metrics:

 1. cpu_usage_system
 2. cpu_usage_user